wbaumann/SmartReceiptsiOS/README.md

 The free and plus versions versions are identical, except the plus version offers the following enhancements:

 - The plus version has no ads
-- The plus version automatically processes exchange rate conversions (with the newest version)
+- The plus version automatically processes exchange rate conversions
 - The plus version allows you to edit/customize the pdf footer

 ## Table of Contents